dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### worm clock
+### The concept of clock

-I just want to show my style of clock in a movement of the worm.
+I just want to show my concept of my clock.
+I was inspired by the traditional philosophy.
+That means the time is equitable for anyone so that it keeps the balance in the world.
+I just want to give the sense of constract to show the balance.
 Be sure to use complete sentences, and you can reference your image above.
 You can also include
 [web links](https://en.wikipedia.org/wiki/Clock_of_the_Long_Now)